-- (1) Based on the middle of the filing range on the date of this prospectus. - (2) We estimate the expenses of this offering will be approximately \$1,400,000.
+(1) We estimate the expenses of this offering will be approximately \$1,400,000.

 As additional compensation to the underwriters, we have granted the representatives of the underwriters warrants, exercisable over a period commencing one year after the offering date and ending five years from the offering date, to purchase 120,000 shares of our Class B common stock at an exercise price equal to 130% of the initial public offering price.